skyline trail

 We have a beautiful view and the potential for a postcard amenity.
 There is a great mountain biking/hiking park at Zimmerman Park, and a mile of trail at Swords Park.
 We need to connect the two parks!

-Who is involved in this project?
+Who was involved in this project?

-This is a collaborative effort between Billings TrailNet, Montana Department of Transportation, The City of Billings, Billings Parks and Recreation and City County Planning Department.
+This was a collaborative effort between Billings TrailNet, Montana Department of Transportation, The City of Billings, Billings Parks and Recreation and City County Planning Department.
 With the help of Sanderson Stewart, Billings TrailNet has organized collaboration between these public entities and has funded the design and construction.

 Phillips 66 provided $60,000 in funds to build a restroom and benches along the trail.
 The restroom was installed at Zimmerman Park in summer 2018, and the benches will be added when the trail is in place.